glimmerjs/glimmer-vm/packages/@glimmer/syntax/lib/v2/README.md

 Elements that are not named blocks *and* do not satisfy the component heuristics are represented as `ASTv2.SimpleElement`.

-# Strict vs. Sloppy Mode
+# Strict vs. Loose Mode

-The difference between strict and sloppy mode is entirely encapsulated in the `FreeVarReference`.
+The difference between strict and loose mode is entirely encapsulated in the `FreeVarReference`.

-Consumers of `ASTv2` don't need to know whether they're looking at a "strict" or "sloppy" template.
+Consumers of `ASTv2` don't need to know whether they're looking at a "strict" or "loose" template.
 They just need to know how to handle the different contexts in `FreeVarReference`.

 ## Variable References